 Can I Quit Drugs Without Rehab?

 It is possible to quit drugs without drug addiction rehab but it is not advised.
 Upon doing so it can increase risks involving your health and wellbeing.

 Withdrawal symptoms may appear within six hours from certain drugs when the user stops.
 This sometimes can be even sooner.
 It can lead to dangerous symptoms including organ damage, seizures, and even possibly death.

 It’s best to not quit drugs and/or alcohol on your own until you at minimum consult with a medical professional first.

 The severity of coming off drugs or alcohol (or both) depends on several factors including your genetics.
 Realistically, that’s why only a doctor can determine whether or not you can detox without rehab and most don’t recommend going it alone without medical supervision.
 It’s just that unsafe!

 The risks involved of quitting without drug addiction rehab involvement far outweigh any perceived benefits.

-Harmony Recovery Group can help you go through a medically supervised detox at our treatment facility center.
+Harmony Health Group can help you go through a medically supervised detox at our treatment facility center.
 We also have many options in treatment programs and therapies for your continued drug addiction rehab treatment for your sobriety recovery.
 You can contact us at, (866) 347-9322 for additional information.